Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 The split between the train and validation samples was done in a proportion of 4/1 (0.8/0.2).

+For having a memory-efficient approach, I used a generator which instead of storing the preprocessed data in memory all at once, it can pull pieces of the data and process them on the fly only when you need them.

 For reducing the overfitting I used a dropout of 0.2 after each of the fully connected layers.
 Dropout is a regularization technique that deactivates few neurons in the neural network randomly in order to avoid the problem of overfitting.

+#### Hyperparameters and function used
+- The batch size is 32.
+- The number of epochs is 5.
 - The loss function implemented here is Mean Square Error.
 - The optimizer is Adam Optimizer (faster than Stochastic Gradient Descent).
-- The batch size is 32.

 ### Visualization of error loss